fslavicek975/e-commerce-app/README.md

 ## Description
-Proof of concept e-commerce store using Angular, .Net and Stripe for payment processing.
-Built trough Udemy course.
+Proof of concept e-commerce store using Angular, .Net and Stripe for payment processing. <br /> Built trough Udemy course "Learn to build an e-commerce app with .Net Core and Angular".

 ## Features